-- 7. In an effort to go "green", the Corporation will issue all compliance correspondence when possible to the owners and the management agent contacts on file via email.
+- 7. To go "green", the Corporation will issue all compliance correspondence, when possible, to the owners and the management agent contacts on file via email.
 It is the owners and manager's responsibility to ensure the Corporation has the most current email address.
 Should the owner not want letters sent automatically sent to the management agent, written directives must be received by the Corporation. - 8.
-All reports (i.e. AOC, DFAR, desk audits) and review responses to be remitted to the Corporation should be sent to the email address compliance.htc@mshc.com.
+All reports (i.e., AOC, DFAR, desk audits) and review responses to be remitted to the Corporation should be sent to the email address compliance.htc@mshc.com.
 All files should be a pdf.